BearStudio/lunalink/README.md

 `urlcat` to challenge myself into reimplementing it.
 Some API design are made to simplify my development, I hope it will simplify yours too.

-The library main purpose is to provide utilities to, given a url, extract parameters and replace them with real values.
+Lunalink main purpose is to provide utilities to, given a url, extract parameters and replace them with real values.
 No more `Record<string, string>` for your url params!

 ## Features

 - 🔬 URL Path params type extraction
-- 🔁 Replace path params placeholder with real values
+- 🔁 Replace path params placeholders with real values
 - 🤏 Tiny (**2.8 kB** minified + gzipped)
 - 🟦 TypeScript first
 - 🧪 Fully tested